Rick Ankiel: 2007 season

-Ankiel was invited to the Cardinals' 2007 spring training and began that season at Triple-A Memphis Redbirds.
+Ankiel was invited to the Cardinals' 2007 spring training and began that season with the Triple-A Memphis Redbirds.
 On May 28, 2007, he hit two home runs in a game against the Round Rock Express.
 He also hit an RBI double and made an over-the-shoulder catch in deep center field that saved two runs.

 Ankiel was named a starting outfielder for the 2007 Triple-A All-Star Game.
 Through August 8, he had 32 home runs, 89 RBIs, and was hitting .267, including a three-home run performance on June 16 against the Iowa Cubs.
 He was the home run leader in the Pacific Coast League, and tied for second in RBIs.
 Defensively, Ankiel had seven errors in 95 games.